zalenix/portaldocs/portal-sdk/generated/top-extensions-dialogs.md

 <a name="dialogs-targeting-the-dialog-at-a-specific-element-or-cssselector"></a>
 ### Targeting the dialog at a specific element or cssSelector

-If you want to provide context to which the dialog applies, maybe you're confirming a delete of a certain item.
-That is possible by specifying a `string | FxElement` which either captures the `cssSelector` or, in the case of `FxElement`, the element of the control or `div`.
+If you want to provide context to which the dialog applies, for example, confirming a delete of a certain item, this can be made possible by specifying a `string | FxElement` which either captures the `cssSelector` or, in the case of `FxElement`, the element of the control or `div`.

 In the following example, the `fxClick` creates an `FxElement` and sends it as a parameter to the `fxClick` handler.